Kyriosity/convert-smth/readme+/doc_open-points.md

 ### Floating point

-### Preventing camel or zigzag calculation
+### Preventing camel or zigzag calculation by conversion
-preventing "camel" calculation jumps, i.e. when a tiny is multiplicated with very big and then again wih a tiny one
+Preventing "camel" calculation jumps, i.e. when a tiny is multiplicated with big and then again wih a tiny one.
+But hopefully JS interpretator cares about or there's a lib for this.

 ### Caching of popular factors